Louis-Aime/calendrical-javascript/README.md

 ### Calendars used in the demonstration site.

 The above mentionned calendar classes are intantiated in the following calendar objects that can be used with *ExtDate* and *ExtDateTimeFormat*:
- * **milesian**: the milesian calendar, as defined at www.calendriermilesien.org; if you use ExtDateTimeFormat, pldr.js is required.
+ * **milesian**: the Milesian calendar, as defined at www.calendriermilesien.org; if you use ExtDateTimeFormat, pldr.js is required.
- * **gregorian**: the ordinary gregorian calendar, but here you can make week computations.
+ * **iso_8601**: the Gregorian proleptic calendar as specified by ISO 8601, with week computations.
  * **julian**: the julian calendar.
-You can display date with ExtDateTimeFormat, which look very much like the Gregorian calendar's.
+You can display date with ExtDateTimeFormat, using CLDR's names for days, months, eras.
- * **vatican, french, german, english** : they instantiate the *WesternCalendar*, with diffenent switching dates to Gregorian.
+ * **historic** : you instantiate the *WesternCalendar* with a user-defined switching dates to Gregorian.
 The *era* display is used to diffentiate "Ancient Style" (Julian reckoning) from "New Style" (Gregorian).
  * **frenchRev**: the calendar defined by the French Convention in 1793.